ZcashFoundation/ZcashFoundation/grants/2017-Q4/Zcash-Foundation-grants-2017-Q4-recommendations.md

 There were [29 filed proposals](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc), covering a wide range of topics, including [analyzing and improving Zcash's security](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc+label%3Asecurity), [building wallets](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc+label%3Awallet), [community outreach](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc+label%3Aoutreach), [online services](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc+label%3Aonline-service) and [financial interoperability](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Aupdated-desc+label%3Afinancial-interoperability).
 Many of these included [coding efforts](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc+label%3Acoding), [user-experience improvement](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc+label%3AUX), or [novel research](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc+label%3Aresearch).
 About half of the proposals came from people who are already publicly active in the Zcash community, and we were delighted to also see many new participants.

-Extensive discussion public discussion ensued, mostly via [comments](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc) in the respective Github issues: there have been over 270 such comments!
+Extensive discussion public discussion ensued, mostly via [comments](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+sort%3Acomments-desc) in the respective GitHub issues: there have been over 270 such comments!

 Our process allowed 3 weeks between the preliminary filings and the final submissions.
 The public discussion during this period—by committee members and others from the Zcash community—helped shape the proposals by advising on technical aspects (e.g., [#32](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues/32) changed its plan for integration of its new Rust verifier into full nodes), and affecting coordination between related pairs of proposals (e.g., [#7](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues/7) and [#22](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues/22) refactored their overlapping suggestions for desktop wallet improvements).
 It also allowed for questions on schedules, budgets, open-source policies and many other aspects, all of which helped clarify the proposals.

 We felt that this process was very constructive, and that the early feedback improved the viability and clarity of many proposals.

 The grant review committee followed these discussions, and summarized its scores and notes on the filings on a private spreadsheet.
-Based on these, preliminary opinions were issued to the proposers, prior to the deadline for full submissions, on whether their filings seems promising for funding.
+Based on these, preliminary opinions were issued to the proposers, prior to the deadline for full submissions, on whether their filings seem promising for funding.
 These were a mere advisory, and proposers were free to continue adjusting their proposals.

 By the October 6th deadline, 11 of the 15 of proposals that received a positive preliminary recommendation, and 2 additional proposals, proceeded to make a full submission.
 (The remainder effectively withdrew their proposals.)

 ## Decision process

 After the October 6th 2017 submission deadline, the grant review committee started its deliberations on the [13 full submissions](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues?q=is%3Aissue+label%3Acomplete-submission+sort%3Acomments-desc).
-In parallel, public discussion and questions to the proposers continued within the Github issues.
+In parallel, public discussion and questions to the proposers continued within the GitHub issues.
 The aim was to take into consideration all input from the community, while guided by the Zcash Foundation's [Mission](https://github.com/ZcashFoundation/ZcashFoundation/blob/master/MISSION.md) and [Values](https://github.com/ZcashFoundation/ZcashFoundation/blob/master/VALUES.md), and the following considerations:

 * Importance to the community
 * Likelihood of success